JorySmith/react-weather-app/README.md

 # React Weather App

-A weather web application built with React.
+A React weather web application that displays current weather for any city such as temperature, precipitation, cloud cover, wind speed, etc.

 I apologize but this project will not support HTTPS GET requests without creators paying $10/month for access.